Maskaphobia/writeups/haunted_pumpkin_ctf_25/README.md

 <b>NOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO</b>
   7. <b>Final step.</b> The question title "Dark Archives" hints us.
 We have already found the "Dark" part, but what about the "Archives" part? <br>
   I would have assumed it was `internet archive (wayback machine)` instead of `archive.today` but what's the difference? <br>
-* `Internat Archive` is a digital library that automatically and manually saves snapshots of webpages, books, etc. (Through crawlers)
+* `Internet Archive` is a digital library that automatically and manually saves snapshots of webpages, books, etc. (Through crawlers)
 * `archive.today` is a private snapshot tool that saves a single version of a webpage instantly and permanently <br>
 Just enter the .onion url and you got it!
 <img width="1347" height="193" alt="image" src="https://github.com/user-attachments/assets/e2ab130f-e55d-4331-a845-6fcc03800a93" />